 The above statistics already encourage companies to connect with their clients in a more engaging and personalized manner leveraging this trusted content while the people look for their competitor's recommendations.

 In today's social media-driven world, usage of user-generated content is really ideal and cost-effective.
 Not to mention its ability to reinforce your brand trustworthiness, raises instant outreach, improves customer trust and authenticity.

-Examples Of Some Top Brand's User Generated Content Campaigns
+5 Examples Of Top Brand's User Generated Content Campaigns

 Coca-Cola's marketing team came up with the idea of starting a ‘share a coke' campaign through the social and ads channel.
 Overnight it has started to see a great response from the general customers around the globe.
 This idea first popped in for the Australian in 2011, where Coke decided to print about 150 most common and popular names on its bottles asking people to ‘share a coke' with their loved ones.

 The campaign was run in rotation in different countries based on the culture, customs, and background of each of those countries.
 And this idea was welcomed with open arms and people profusely started sharing photos with the bottles on social media and the ‘share a coke' campaign became an instant hit.
 Not just in Australia but around the globe in over 80 countries later on.